-All three trials used a patient-assessed daily symptom rating or report in addition to the CGI.
-135, Patients monitored their symptoms through the use of diaries, calendars, or visual analog scales.
-In addition to patient report of symptoms, one trial used the 21-item HAM-D. Studies included in the meta-analysis used similar efficacy outcome measures.
-One study measured health outcomes including social adjustment and quality of life.
-137
+All four trials used a patient-assessed daily symptom rating or report in addition to the CGI.
+157-159 Patients monitored their symptoms through the use of diaries, calendars, or visual analog scales.
+In addition to patient report of symptoms, one trial used the 21-item HAM-D. 157 Studies included in the meta-analysis used similar efficacy outcome measures.
+Two studies measured health outcomes including social adjustment and quality of life.
+159, 160